 You have to wait until the end of the trading session to make your trading decision on whether you have a setup or not.
 This could be hard for Forex traders as that market trades much differently than the stock market/futures with a clear start and end time.

-You won’t have as many trading setups on the daily timeframe as you would on an intraday time frame such as 5 minute or 15 minute charts.
+You won’t have as many trading setups on the daily timeframe as you would on lower timeframes such as 5 minute or 15 minute charts.

 But here is the thing…..

-Many traders want to jump into the fast world of day trading before they can make a success at trading a daily chart.
+Many new traders want to jump into the fast world of day trading before they can make a success at trading a daily chart.
+If you can